 What are the condition options?

-In the Skills you can set many different condition options.
+In the widgets you can set many different condition options.
 They are under 4 different categories which are:

 - Shopping Cart